GeoscienceAustralia/hazimp/docs/templates.rst

   #.
 LOADCVSEXPOSURE - load the exposure data
   #.
 LOADRASTER - load the hazard raster data
   #.
 LOADXMLVULNERABILITY - load the vulnerability functions
   #.
-SIMPLELINKER - select a group of vulnerability functions - some vulnerability files may have multiple sets of curves identified by `vulnerabilitySetID`
+SIMPLELINKER - select a group of vulnerability functions - some
+   vulnerability files may have multiple sets of curves identified by `vulnerabilitySetID`
   #.
-SELECTVULNFUNCTION - link the selected vulnerability function set (specified by the `vulnerabilitySetID` option) to each exposure asset
+SELECTVULNFUNCTION - link the selected vulnerability function set
+   (specified by the `vulnerabilitySetID` option) to each exposure asset
   #.
-LOOKUP - do a table lookup to determine the damage index for each asset, based on the intensity measure level (e.g. the wind speed)
+LOOKUP - do a table lookup to determine the damage index for each
+   asset, based on the intensity measure level (e.g. the wind speed)
   #.
-CALCSTRUCTLOSS - combine the calculated damage index with the building value to calculate $$$ loss
+CALCSTRUCTLOSS - combine the calculated damage index with the building
+   value to calculate structural loss values.
   #.
 SAVE - should speak for itself - saves the building level loss data
   #.
-SAVEPROVENANCE - saves provenance data (like the version of HazImp, source of the hazard data, etc.)
+SAVEPROVENANCE - saves provenance data (like the version of HazImp,
+   source of the hazard data, etc.)

 Available templates
 ~~~~~~~~~~~~~~~~~~~

-There are currently 7 templates pre-packaged with HazImp.
-Most are built around wind impacts, but there are also templates for
+There are currently 8 templates pre-packaged with HazImp.
+Most are built
+around wind impacts, but there are also templates for earthquake, flood (both
-earthquake and flood (both structural and contents losses) and storm tide inundation:
+structural and contents losses) and storm tide inundation:

   #. 'wind_v4' - Base wind impact template.
-Allows user to specify the vulnerability function set in the configuration.
+Allows user to specify the
+   vulnerability function set in the configuration.
   #. 'wind_v5' - Optional categorisation and tabulation of output data.
-  #. 'wind_nc' - Includes option to permute exposure data for mean and upper limit of impact (structural loss ratio).
+  #. 'wind_nc' - Includes option to permute exposure data for mean and upper
+   limit of impact (structural loss ratio).
   #. 'earthquake_v1' - Base earthquake impact template.
+Allows similar
-Allows similar functions (aggregation, permutation, etc.) to the wind_nc template.
+   functions (aggregation, permutation, etc.) to the wind_nc template.
-  #. 'flood_fabric_v2' - calculate structural loss due to flood inundation.
+  #. 'flood_fabric_v2' - calculate structural loss due to flood inundation,
+   where floor height above ground is fixed.
   #. 'flood_contents_v2' - contents loss due to flood inundation.
+  #. 'flood_impact' - structural loss due to flood inundation.
+Finished floor
+   height above ground specified as exposure attribute.
   #. 'surge_nc' - Structural loss due to storm tide inundation.
+This calculates
-This calculates water depth above floor from floor height above ground as an attribute for each exposure attribute.
+   water depth above floor from floor height above ground as an attribute for
+   each exposure attribute.